 1. The Kind Elephant

-One day, Leo, a young and boastful lion, challenged Ellie to a strength contest.
-But Ellie proposed a different challenge: to make the most animals smile in a day.
+In a jungle, a wise and gentle elephant named Ellie was admired by all for her wisdom.
+One day, a boastful lion named Leo challenged her to a contest of strength.
+Ellie proposed a different challenge: who could make the most animals smile in a day.

 Moral: True greatness comes from kindness and wisdom, not just physical strength.